muratk3n/thirdwave/en/README.md

 # Tweets

+"Congress Moves to Block Trump's Troop Cuts in Germany..
+Congress moved to stop President Trump from reducing U.S. troops in Germany, dealing a setback to the White House’s attempt to punish the country for its modest level of defense spending"

+---

 "Links to leaders in both parties have enabled BlackRock to successfully fight designation as a systemically important financial institution, keeping its trillions outside the Dodd-Frank regulatory